liferay/liferay-mobile-sdk/README.md

 ### Sample

 Check out the [Android sample app](https://github.com/brunofarache/liferay-mobile-sdk-sample-android).
 It's a Contacts app that lists all Liferay users and shows contact details about them.
-It contains many examples on how to use the Liferay Android SDK and it's a good way to learn how to use the SDK.
+It contains many examples on how to use the Liferay Mobile SDK and it's a good way to learn how to use the Liferay Mobile SDK to build your own native applications.

 ### Setup